 3. It is the policy of the Employer that discipline should be characterized as corrective rather than punitive and that employees should be made aware of the conduct expected of them.
 The following disciplinary provisions are designed to meet both of these objectives.

-4. The following disciplinary provisions shall be applicable to all employees of the Galion City Health Department, however, the progressive disciplinary procedures contained herein shall not be applicable to those employees serving at the pleasure of the Employer in the unclassified Civil Service or as specified by the Charter of the City of Galion.
+4. The following disciplinary provisions shall be applicable to all employees of the Galion City Health Department, however, the progressive disciplinary procedures contained herein shall not be applicable to those employees serving at the pleasure of the Employer in the unclassified Civil Service.

 DISCIPLINARY PRINCIPLES SECTION 8.02